rapid-sensemaking-framework/noflo-rapid-sensemaking-server/README.md

 You can find out about which values actually ran through your live program execution by clicking on the "connection" of interest to you, and looking in the top left corner of the screen at the history of that "connection".

+## Other Cool Flowhub Things

+- Right-click on a component output to "export" it, meaning make this usable as a "sub-graph" within another graph
+- Color code your Connections, by clicking on them, and changing their colors in the upper-right panel
+- Duplicate existing components, by right-clicking on them, and selecting "copy", then right-clicking on open canvas, and clicking "paste"
+- console.log anything by using `core/Output` component
+- read environment variables by using `core/ReadEnv`